OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:6

-Then David said to Ahimelech the Hittite and to Abishai the son of Zeruiah, Joab’s brother, saying,
+David spoke to Ahimelech the Hittite and to Abishai the son of Zeruiah, Joab’s brother, asking,
-“Who will go down with me to Saul in the camp?”
+“Who will accompany me to Saul in the camp?”
-And Abishai said, “I will go down with you.”
+And Abishai replied, “I will go down with you.”

 ## 1 Samuel 26:7